nationalarchives/ds-wagtail/docs/features/search-and-record-data.md

 # Search and record data

+To fetch data from the Kong API during development, a valid API key needs to be added to `.env` (`KONG_CLIENT_KEY`).
+This will allow your container to fetch the external data required to render explorer result and details pages.

+TODO: Extend this page to include the following:

 - Link to Kong API documentation
 - Who is responsible for the API
 - How to interact with the API locally